bbauska/W3Cx-1of5-CSS.0x/README.md

 Here is a list of style elements that should be avoided:

--   **marquee and rotating text** - instead, use the different aspects of font to emphasize text like: size, color, weight or typography.
+-   <b>marquee and rotating text</b> - instead, use the different aspects of font to emphasize text like: size, color, weight or typography.

--   **cursors with animation** - a very exciting feature at the time, now would be considered very dated, especially since mobile Web browsers don\'t even show a cursor.
+-   <b>cursors with animation</b> - a very exciting feature at the time, now would be considered very dated, especially since mobile Web browsers don\'t even show a cursor.
 If you are going to adjust the cursor\'s appearance, do so using the [CSS cursor property](https://www.w3.org/wiki/CSS/Properties/cursor) and limit your usage to help your users understand when an item is interactive.

--   **lots of GIFs** - GIFs are still very in style, especially with the popularity of services like [giphy.com](https://giphy.com/).
+-   <b>lots of GIFs</b> - GIFs are still very in style, especially with the popularity of services like [giphy.com](https://giphy.com/).
 Be aware however that GIFs draw a LOT of attention, so try to only use them when necessary.

--   **videos that play automatically** - these days, you\'ll find this tactic used almost exclusively by advertisements, so it is a good idea to avoid it if you don\'t want your user to dismiss your content.
+-   <b>videos that play automatically</b> - these days, you\'ll find this tactic used almost exclusively by advertisements, so it is a good idea to avoid it if you don\'t want your user to dismiss your content.

--   **background music** - sometimes still used to set a tone for your site, but often is considered disruptive by users.
+-   <b>background music</b> - sometimes still used to set a tone for your site, but often is considered disruptive by users.
 If you absolutely must have background music, make sure to give your user a way to turn it off that is easily accessible.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-4-3">5.4.3 Rigid layouts</h3>